microsoft/LightGBM/README.md

 - CMake 3.2 or later

 Currently only building on Linux has been tested, but it should also work with MinGW on Windows as long as dependencies are available.
-To build LightGBM, use the following procedure:
+To build LightGBM-GPU, use the following procedure:

 First clone this repository: